toAtulArora/IISER_repo/README.md

 * Working on the Biology Lab Record (not well)

 August 12, 2012
-* Working on Chemistry record, experiment 1
+* Working on the Chemistry record, Experiment 1

 August 13, 2012
-* Working on Biology record, experiment 1
+* Working on the Biology record, Experiment 1

+August 21, 2012
+* Working on the Chemistry Record, Experiment 1A